-3.2 For the standing committees Admission and Academic Policies Committee (AAPC), AIS Advisory Committee (AISAC), Committee on Elections and Committees (CEC), Committee on Internationalization (COI), Committee on Undergraduate Programs (CUP), Faculty Grants Committee (FGC), General Education Committee (GEC), Graduate Programs Committee (GPC), Honors Board (HB) Teaching and Learning Advisory Council (TLAC)-- selection procedures are as follows:
+3.2 For the standing committees Admission and Academic Policies Committee (AAPC), Committee on Elections and Committees (CEC), Committee on Internationalization (COI), Committee on Undergraduate Programs (CUP), Faculty Grants Committee (FGC), General Education Committee (GEC), Graduate Programs Committee (GPC), Honors Board (HB), LIS Advisory Committee (LISAC), Teaching and Learning Advisory Council (TLAC)-- selection procedures are as follows:

 3.2.1 The faculty will be surveyed as to their preferences for committee assignments in winter semester.